NIUaard/paper_tips/README.md

 # Resources/Tips for writting a scientific paper/report

-This provides some advices for writing a scientific paper (or lab report).
-It focus on writing using the LaTeX word-processing program.
+This note provides some advices for writing a scientific paper (or lab report).
+It focuses on writing using the LaTeX word-processing program.

 ## General